nan-dre/OLDI/README.md

 OLDI - Open library database interface is a sqlite3 database managing GUI, aimed at increasing productivity and reliability for school libraries.

 OLDI is written in python with the help of the sqlite3 and PyQt5 libraries.
-The database is stored locally, with the option to upload backup versions of it to Google Drive.
+The database is stored locally.

 # Reasons I made this